 Since narcissists are prone to be manipulative and use people for their own benefits, be careful with your secrets and vulnerabilities.
 They might turn them against you.

-SITUATION – 2 When in short-term relationship:
+Situation 2 – When in a short-term relationships:

 (1) Avoid any form of manipulation: